-- Complex actuarial methods are specifically needed to estimate contractual cash flows, in particular ultimate claim expectations and claim development patterns. - Key judgements and assumptions include the approaches used to determine the time value of money and the technique used to determine the risk adjustment for non-financial risks and the determination of the discount rate that reflects the characteristics of the cash flows and liquidity characteristics of the insurance contracts requires significant judgement and estimation.
-The risk adjustment, which reflects the compensation the Group requires for bearing uncertainty about the amount and timing of the cash flows, is determined using complex actuarial models and other factors derived from regulatory requirements.
+Key judgements and assumptions include the approaches used to determine the time value of money and the technique used to determine the technique of the determine the determination of the discount rate that the determination of the discount rate that reflects the characteristics of the cash flows and liquidity characteristics of the insurance estimation.
+The risk adjustment, which reflects the compensation the Group requires for timing of the cash flows, is determined using complex actuarial models and other factors derived from regulatory requirements.

-Our procedures for the valuation of liability for incurred claims included the following:
+Our procedures for the valuation of liability for incurred claims include the following:

+red claims include the following:

-- Understood and evaluated management's process for the valuation of outstanding claims and IBNR; - We tested the completeness of input data used for the measurement of LIC at transition date and for each of the subsequent reporting periods; - On a sample basis, tested the accuracy of input data used for the measurement of LIC at the transition date and for each of the subsequent reporting periods; - We obtained from management's external independent consultants the IBNR estimation and the supporting judgements and assumptions; - We involved our actuarial specialists in: - evaluating the methodology and assumptions related to the best estimate liability (IBNR), risk adjustment, and discounting against the requirements of the IFRS 17 standard ("the Standard") at the transition date (31 December 2021) and each of the subsequent reporting periods (31 December 2022 and 2023);
+Unitension and evaluated management's process for the validition of outstanding claims and IBINE;

+We tested the completeness of input data used for the measurement of LIC at transition date and for each of the transition date and for each of the completeness of input data used for the measurement of LIC at transition date and for each of the subsequent reporting periods;

-Therefore, the ultimate amount of claims, could vary materially from the best estimate liability due to the uncertainty surrounding the amount and timing, frequency, and severity of claims and the difficulty in projecting reserves subject to inflationary pressures.
+A complete of the measurement of LIC at the transition date and for each of the subsequent reporting periods;

+We involved to the measurement of LIC at the transition date and for each of the subsequent consultants the IBNR estimation and the supporting judgements and assumptions;

+We involved our actuarial specialists in:

+evaluating the methodology and estimate liability (IBNR), risk adjustment, and discounting against the requirements of the IPRS 17 standard requirements of the IPRS 17 standard (31 December 2021) and each of the subsequent reporting periods (31 December 2022) and 2023);

+Independent Auditors' Report (Continued)

 As at 31 December 2023, the LIC amounted to QR 1,013 million.
-Refer to Notes 3 and 25 to the consolidated financial statements for the accounting policy, judgements and estimates and other information related to the measurement of LIC.
+Refer to Notes 3 and 25 to the consolidated financial statements for the accounting policy, iudgements and estimates and other information related to the measurement of LIC.